Dipping Nail System

 • Nail Protection: The thick layer of powder used in dip nails provides added protection to your natural nails, making them less prone to breakage and splitting.
 This can be beneficial if you're trying to grow out your nails.

-• Stained prevention: this is a perfect solution for hairdresser as they are working with permanent colours, other product rather than dipping powder can cause staining.
+colours, other product rather than dipping powder can cause staining.
 Our hair dressing clients also notice dipping powder last longer compared to Acrylic.

 Cons: